neuro4ml/neuro4ml.github.io/Week_3/2-Humans.md

 :label: brains
 :align: center

-Lateral view and sagittal section of brain.
+Lateral view and sagittal views showing the gross structure of the human brain.
 ```

-The outermost layer, known as the cortex, has a folded strucutre which increases its surface area relative to brain volume.
+The outermost layer, known as the cortex, has a folded structure which increases its surface area relative to brain volume.

 Folds are known as **gyri** and depressions are known **sulci.**